vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/markdown/readme.md

 `vuepress-theme-hope` enables more syntax in Markdown via the built-in [md-enhance](https://vuepress-md-enhance.mrhope.site) plugin.

 `themeconfig.mdEnhance` in `.vuepress/config.js` will be passed directly to the plugin as a plugin option.
-So you can also read the [md-enhance documentation](https://vuepress-md-enhance.mrhope.site) to see the usage.
+Visit [md-enhance documentation](https://vuepress-md-enhance.mrhope.site) to see the usage.

 ::: tip